cherrynoize/tlock/README.md

 > [0xo1m0x5w@mozmail.com](mailto:0xo1m0x5w@mozmail.com)

 Please feel free to contact me about any feedback or feature request.
-Or where possible, please do open a public issue.
+Where possible, opt for a public issue instead.

 ## Donations

-If you wanted to show your support or just buy me a Coke:
+If you want to show your support (or just buy me a Pepsi 'cause you're nice):

     ETH   0x5938C4DA9002F1b3a54fC63aa9E4FB4892DC5aA8